AllenNeuralDynamics/aind-exaspim-soma-detection/README.md

 <p>
   <img src="imgs/pipeline.png" width="900" alt="pipeline">
   <br>
   <b> Figure: </b>Visualization of soma detection pipeline.
-See Inference section for detailed description of each step.
+See "Inference" section for description of each step.
 </p>

 Add code block that shows how to run code...